Stable Flow: Vital Layers for Training-Free Image Editing: Additional Experiments

 \subsection{Layer Bypassing Visualization}

-As explained in Section 3.1 of the main paper, to quantify layer importance in FLUX model, we devised a systematic evaluation approach.
+As explained in \Cref{sec:layers_importance}, to quantify layer importance in FLUX model, we devised a systematic evaluation approach.
 Using ChatGPT~\cite{chatgpt}, we automatically generated a set $P$ of $k=64$ diverse text prompts, and draw a set $S$ of random seeds.
 Each of these prompts was used to generate a reference image, yielding a set $G_{\textit{ref}}$.
 For each DiT layer $\ell \in \mathbb{L}$, we performed an ablation by bypassing the layer using its residual connection.
 This process generated a set of images $G_{\ell}$ from the same prompts and seeds.

 In Figures~\ref{fig:full_flux_bypassing_1}--\ref{fig:full_flux_bypassing_8}, we provide a full visualization of the reference set $G_{\textit{ref}}$ along with the generation sets $G_{0}$ -- $G_{56}$.
 As can be seen, removing certain layers significantly affects the generated images, while others have minimal impact.
 Importantly, influential layers are distributed across the transformer rather than concentrated in specific regions.